Synergy Days 2025

 Invited speakers:

-- Koen Mondelaers, European Commision - DG AGRI (to be confirmed)
+- Koen Mondelaers, European Commision - DG AGRI

 - Ivo Hostens, European Agricultural Machinery Association (CEMA)